ChiayuuW/Power-BI-Profolio/Survey Breakdown/README.md

 ## Dataset Source

-This dataset was provided for educational use.
-It includes self-reported responses from individuals working or aspiring to work in data-related fields [Learn Power BI in Under 3 Hours](https://www.youtube.com/watch?v=I0vQ_VLZTWg&t=4168s).
+This dataset was provided for educational use ([Learn Power BI in Under 3 Hours](https://www.youtube.com/watch?v=I0vQ_VLZTWg&t=4168s)).
+It includes self-reported responses from individuals working or aspiring to work in data-related fields.
 Fields include:
 - Demographics (Age, Country)
 - Job Role & Salary
 - Tools & Languages Used